arctic-uno-0144/python-cmaf-ham/README.rst

 CmafHam
 =======

-Python implementation of an HLS/DASH parser for CMAF encoded files, based on the `CMAF`_ Hypothetical Application Model(ISO/IEC 23000-19).
+Python implementation of a HLS/DASH parser for CMAF encoded files, based on the CMAF `Hypothetical Application Model`_(ISO/IEC 23000-19) and the `DASH HLS Interoperability Specification`_(CTA-5005-A).

-Inspired by the MonteVideo Summer Camp `project`_ for the Common Media Library.
+Inspired by the `MonteVideo Summer Camp`_ CMAF HAM `project`_ for the Common Media Library.

 Credit to the `m3u8`_ and `mpegdash`_ libraries for parsing and rendering.